weitanai/-weitanai-use-list/README.md

 - Bundle with unbuild
 - Test with vitest
 - Github ci/cd
-- Automatic delivery npm package  and github
+- Automatic delivery to npm and github

 ## License